 The laboratory is currently equipped with a cloud platform which hosts core network components, as well as SDN, NFV and MEC deployments.
 Two OpenStack are deployed; rocky, a full-fledged deployment offering 160 vcpus (Intel(R) Xeon(R) Gold 6138 CPU based) and 512 GB RAM splitted into two compute nodes one on each side and queens, a lightweight deployment offering 12 x86_64 vcpus (Intel(R) Xeon(R) CPU E5-2603 v3) based with 48 GB RAM and some ARM RPI 4 nodes with 4 vcpu each (Broadcom BCM2711B0 quad-core A72 based) and 8GB RAM each.
 Hyper-Converged Infrastruture with a 4-node cluster with 128vCores and 4TB RAM and two edge clusters providing 24vCores and 512GB RAM each is also available for extending the VIM capabilities.
 OSM is the chosen orchestrator for providing NFV.

-Besides, a commercial core has been recently acquired from Amarisoft with the associated RAN hardware and both systems are being fully integrated for having a completely functional and multi-site 5G solution.
+Besides, a commercial core has been acquired from Amarisoft with the associated RAN hardware and both systems are fully integrated for having a completely functional and multi-site 5G solution.
 The deployment consist on two sites located in the Campus of Espinardo of the University of Murcia, and two cores are available, one turnkey solution by Amarisoft, and an experimental one which can implement multiple open source 5G cores.
 The Amarisoft campus network is complemented by Callbox and Simbox units for full in lab experimentation.